-Prerequisite: Admission to Registered Nursing Program.
-Corequisite: NURS 071A and NURS 071B.
-Transferable to CSU Hours: 16-18 lecture, 48-54 lab.
+Prerequisite: Admission to Registered Nursing Program

+Corequisite: NURS 071A and NURS 071B

 Presents the basic skills and simulations used in nursing practice for safe, humanistic, patient-centered care to a diverse patient population.
 The student will learn and practice these psychomotor skills in preparation for application in the clinical setting.
 As the skills are learned, consideration is given to the legal and ethical responsibilities of the nurse, caring, critical thinking, the nursing process, quality improvement, communication, teamwork/collaboration, and evidence-based nursing practice.
 Application of knowledge and skills occurs in the nursing skills lab and the simulation lab.
-Internet access required.
-Purchase of Skill lab kits/supplies, uniforms and nursing equipment.
+Internet and PC computer access with chrome web browser required in order to utilizes online NCLEX test preparation software, skills videos and to complete course materials utilizing word, excel and PDF documents.
+Purchase of Skill lab kits/ supplies, uniforms and nursing equipment.